-The purpose of this Directive is to establish in the Community a vessel traffic monitoring and information system with a view to enhancing the safety and efficiency of maritime traffic, improving the response of authorities to incidents, accidents or potentially dangerous situations at sea, including search and rescue operations, and contributing to a better prevention and detection of
+The purpose of this Directive is to establish in the Community a vessel traffic monitoring and information system with a view to enhancing the safety and efficiency of maritime traffic, improving the response of authorities to incidents, accidents or potentially dangerous situations at sea, including search and rescue operations, and contributing to a better prevention and detection of pollution by ships.

 The objective of the visits was to view and document the system in place in the Member State used for their vessel traffic and information system.

 - The way in which the Directive had been transposed and implemented in operational terms.

 - The national provisions for ensuring that the scope and all of the definitions were the same as stated in the Directive.

 - The national provisions for ensuring that notifications on arrival and the carriage of dangerous and/or polluting goods were sent, received, handled, forwarded, registered etc. as laid out in the Directive.